NishanthAdithya/nishanthadithya/README.md

 ## ✨ Fun Little Note
 I love building robots… and sometimes they love destroying themselves.
-Backend: **Building a robotics company that gets kids excited about robots.**
+In the backend: **Building a robotics company that gets kids excited about robots.**